Employment Opportunities

 Future Upper School Faculty

-Westminster stands ready to support you with exceptional resources, including a Center for Teaching that provides workshops, cohorts, coaching and resources to help you be your best.
-At Westminster, you are more than just an academic expert; you make a difference in the lives of students and colleagues--and they, in turn, make a difference in yours.
+For our part, Westminster stands ready to support you with exceptional resources, including a Center for Teaching that provides workshops, cohorts, coaching, travel grants and resources to help you be your best.
+At Westminster, you are more than just an academic expert; you make a difference in the lives of students, colleagues and families – and they, in turn, make a difference in yours.

 Supervisor: Head of the Upper School